Janelle Washington

 Janelle Washington (born September 18, 1977) is an American paper cut artist, author, and illustrator of children's picture books.
 She is known for her illustrations of the book Choosing Brave, the Caldecott Honor-winning picture book biography of the mother of Emmett Till and how she handled her son's murder.
+Her work will be included in the 2027 exhibition Women to Watch 2027: A Book Arts Revolution at the National Museum of Women in the Arts.

 Personal

 Washington was born in 1977 in Virginia.
-She graduated from Virginia Commonwealth University.
+She graduated from Virginia Commonwealth University School of the Arts.